zaifrun/ChessNotationLibraryAndroid/README.md

 You can also write to that email to suggest features or point out problems or if you know the symbols used for non-supported languages.

-Setting up the library in your Android Project:
+Setting up the library in your Android Project in 3 easy steps:

-1. Copy the .aar file into the /libs folder in Android Studio (that folder already exists - shift to the project view in Android Studio and go in under your project name and you will see this folder).
+1 Go to the menu : File->New->New Module and then Choose "Import jar/aar package" and click the file opener button at the far-rigth in the dialogue.

-2. Now go to the menu : File->New->New Module and then Choose "Import jar/aar package" and click the file opener button at the far-rigth in the dialogue.
-Then navigate to the .aar file you copied into your project in step 1.
+  Then navigate to the .aar file you have downloaded from this repository.

-3. Now go to your build.gradle for you main app module (not the project gradle) and put the following under the depencies {} section:
+2. Now go to your build.gradle for you main app module (not the project gradle) and put the following under the depencies {} section:
    compile project(':chessnotationlibrary')

-4. Compile your project again.
+3. Compile your project again just to make sure.

 That's it!